ska-sa/spead2/doc/introduction.rst

 Python install from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Installing from source requires a modern C++ compiler supporting C++17 (GCC 7+ or Clang 4+, although only GCC 11.2 and Clang 14.0 are tested and support for older compilers may be dropped) as well as Boost 1.69+ (only headers are required), libdivide, and the Python development headers.
+Installing from source requires a modern C++ compiler supporting C++17 (GCC 7+ or Clang 4+, although GCC 9.4 and Clang 10 are the oldest tested versions and support for older compilers may be dropped) as well as Boost 1.69+ (only headers are required), libdivide, and the Python development headers.
 At the moment only GNU/Linux and OS X get tested but other POSIX-like systems should work too.
 There are no plans to support Windows.